 Product Lines, Product Design and Limited Attention

-We analyze how firms design their product lines when facing customers with limited attention.
-We assume that consumers simplify complex decision problems by neglecting several of the relevant aspects.
-Whether and to what extent a customer pays attention to an attribute of a product depends on the importance of the attribute as well as its dispersion in the set of alternatives.
-A firm may thus influence its customers' attention through the range of products it makes available.
+We analyze how a monopolist designs its product line when facing customers with limited attention.
+We assume that consumers simplify complex problems by neglecting some relevant aspects.
+This creates an incentive to for the firm to supply simple products.
+At the same time, limited attention offers customers partial protection from the monopolist's market power.
+We further assume that customers' attention varies with the set of alternatives.
+A firm may then influence its customers' attention through the range of products it makes available.
 We show that a firm can increase its profit by introducing goods that have the sole function of manipulating consumer attention.
-In consequence, our model can explain product differentiation even with a homogenous consumer population.
-We derive several results on how a firm can profitably employ such manipulating goods.
+We discuss the optimal design of such manipulating devices.

 Keywords: Limited Attention, Salience, Focus, Product Design, Product Lines